Your Meningioma Care

 How Is Meningioma Diagnosed?

-Your primary care physician will refer you to a neurologist if a meningioma is suspected.
+Your primary care physician or neurologist will refer you to a neurosurgeon if a meningioma is suspected.
 Imaging tests can help your doctors make a meningioma diagnosis by identifying the presence, size and location of a brain tumor.
 These imaging tests may include magnetic resonance imaging (MRI) or computed tomography (CT) scans.

 How Is Meningioma Treated?